aroraharsh23/abc/troubeshoot.md

 ### Service status UP but ping from ADC not working

 This is the case wherein though services are UP, still user can't do ping from ADC to the service IP.
-One probable reason for this could be the presence of a PBR entry which directs the packets from ADC with SRCIPas NSIP to a default gateway.
+One probable reason for this could be the presence of a PBR entry which directs the packets from ADC with SRCIP as NSIP to a default gateway.
-As functionally wise, it will not cause any issue, user can ping with SRCIP as ADC VTEP created by CNC.
+As functionally wise, it will not cause any issue, user if required can ping with SRCIP as ADC VTEP created by CNC.
 User can use "-s" option to set the SRCIP to SNIP added by CNC on ADC.

-Note: If its absolutely required to ping with NSIP itself, then as of now, User need to remove the PBR entry or add new PBR entry for endpoint with higher priority
+Note: If it is absolutely required to ping with NSIP itself, then as of now, User need to remove the PBR entry or add new PBR entry for endpoint with higher priority

 ### Curl to the pod endpoint not working

-This is the case wherein though services are UP, still user can't curl to the pod endpoint.
+This is the case wherein though services are UP, still user can't curl to the pod endpoint,that means, stateful TCP session to endpoint fails.
-One Probable reason for this could be the ns mode "MBF" set to enable.
-This issue depends upon deployments andmight occur only on certain versions of ADC.
+One Probable reason for this could be the ns mode "MBF" set to Enable.
+This issue depends upon deployments and might occur only on certain versions of ADC.

-To resolve this either:
+To resolve this, Either:
 - Disable MBF ns mode
 or
 - Bind a netprofile with netprofile Disabled to the servicegroup